rezgui/laravel-live-tinker/README.md

-# Laravel-live-tinker
+# Laravel-livetinker

-Laravel-live-tinker allows you to live debug/test small parts of your Laravel application from the browser page [(cloned from erjanmx/laravel-live-tinker)](https://github.com/erjanmx/laravel-live-tinker)
+Laravel-livetinker allows you to live debug/test small parts of your Laravel application from the browser page [(cloned from erjanmx/laravel-live-tinker)](https://github.com/erjanmx/laravel-live-tinker)

 ![Imgur](https://i.imgur.com/DRXevEn.png)